-Due regulations set by states and OSHA’s federal guidelines, medical waste must be disposed of in a certain matter.
+Due regulations set by states and OSHA’s federal guidelines, you must dispose of medical waste in a certain matter.

 This is also reinforced by other federal agencies such the U.S. Food and Drug Administration (FDA), the Department of Transportation and other state-level regulators.
 After the 1988 Medical Waste Tracking Act expired in 1991, states were given the freedom to set laws and regulations to govern the medical waste.

-After determining the type of waste, one must dispose under that categories guidelines.
-For general medical waste, red biohazardous containers will be needed for collection.
+After determining the type of waste, one must dispose of medical waste under those category guidelines.
+For general medical waste, red bio-hazardous containers will be needed for collection.
 This includes paper towels, wipes, gloves, or dressings with small amount of blood.